leeleavitt/procPharm/README.md

 ````

+If you are working on a Mac, please follow these [instructions](./extras/procPharm_MacOS_setup.docx) to set your computer up.

 If installing R on computers in the lab (these need to be connected to the network drive see [here](./extras/Z_drive_Mounting_Information_1.docx)).
 From there you need to follow the instructions [here](./extras/README.R)

 This R package depends on some python processing.
 To install